Alajuela Province: Architecture and public art

-Alajuela has a rich and diverse architectural history, reflected in the variety of different styles of churches, schools, houses, and public works projects.
+Alajuela has a rich and diverse architectural history, reflected in various styles of churches, schools, houses, and public works projects.

 The municipality of Grecia is home to the Iglesia de la Nuestra Señora de las Mercedes (Our Lady of Mercy Church), a church constructed almost entirely of sheet metal.
 The sheet metal was bought by local investors and shipped from Belgium.
 Today, it is painted dark red.
 The province is home to many of Costa Rica's historic churches, including the gothic church in Sarchí, the neo-classical church of Nuestra Señora de las Piedades (Our Lady of Piety) in Naranjo, the neo-classical church of Templo San José in the municipality of Alajuela, and the wooden church in Venecia.
 At the beginning of the 1900s, an attempt was made to build a church and monument near the top of Cerro Espíritu Santo (Holy Spirit Mountain) outside of San Miguel de Naranjo.
 The church was never completed because of frequent tremors and problems financing its construction.
 Today, the partially constructed church and amphitheater is a popular tourist stop on the way toward Volcán Arenal.

 Several schools in the province are also national monuments, including the art deco Escuela Jorge Washington in San Ramón built in 1931, the neo classical Escuela Pedro Aguirre Cerda in Poas, and the neo-colonial Escuela de Hacienda Vieja.
 The Escuela Central (Central School) of Atenas is national monument, built of galvanized steel.
-It is an art deco design that was built in first half of the 20th century.
+It is an art deco design built in the first half of the 20th century.

 In the municipality of Alajuela, there are three well-known churches.
 The Ermita de la Concepción en El Llano (The Hermitage of Plains Conception) is one of the only remaining adobe and cane churches left in the country.
 Built in 1881, a project for its restoration began in 2000.
 The current site of the Central Cathedral of Alajuela was first blessed as a church in 1790.
 It was expanded in 1813, but replaced with the current Cathedral between 1854 and 1863, designed by Francisco Kurtze.
 In 1888, the red cupola was added based on designs from Swiss architect Gustavo Casallini, giving the Central Cathedral its distinctive look.

 Also in the municipality are several other buildings from the 1800s, built in neo-classical style.
 They are directly off the central plaza, including the Antigua Carcel (Old Prison), Antigua Gobernación (Old Capital), Templo Metodista "El Mesías" ("Messiah" Methodist Temple), Antiguo Cuartel (Old Barracks), and the neo-classical Antiguo Instituto de Alajuela y Salón de Actos (Old Alajuelan Government Building).
 Iglesia de la Agonía, built in 1825, is an adobe colonial church with white Spanish style brickwork.
 The art deco Escuela Ascensión Esquivel Ibarra and Hospital San Rafael are also within the municipality.